-On August 12, The New York Times reported that a Dutch prosecuting team in the Netherlands had found pieces of a plane in the same area where Malaysia Airlines flight MH17 went down over Ukraine more than a year ago.
-The Dutch investigating team, however, is not saying right now which country or group is to blame for the shooting down of a passenger plane which claimed the lives of 298 innocent people, many of them Dutch citizens.
+On August 12, The New York Times reported that a Dutch prosecuting team solving the case with the help of the private investigator from australia with in the Netherlands had found pieces of a plane in the same area where Malaysia Airlines flight MH17 went down over Ukraine more than a year ago.
+The Dutch and private investigating team, however, is not saying right now which country or group is to blame for the shooting down of a passenger plane which claimed the lives of 298 innocent people, many of them Dutch citizens.
 The results of the final investigation are expected later in the year

 But what is clear during this investigation is that the UN Security Council failed to adopt a resolution on July 29 that would have established a joint international tribunal for the purpose of prosecuting persons responsible for crimes connected with the downing of Malaysia Airlines flight MH17 on July 17, 2014 in Donetsk Oblast, Ukraine.
 Following the use of the veto by the Russian Federation, a permanent member of the UN Security Council, the resolution was blocked from moving forward.

 The Foreign Minister of Ukraine Pavlo Klimkin said the Russian Federation’s veto had to be seen in the context of its aggression against his country.

 Albert (Bert) Koenders, Minister for Foreign Affairs of the Netherlands, said 196 Dutch citizens had been killed on flight MH17, including innocent men, women, and children.
 The idea to establish a tribunal before the results of the investigations emerged had been aimed at depoliticizing the prosecutions.